Speakers

 Water - an everyday miracle?!

-The "elixir of life" water is indispensable on earth: 70% of the earth's surface is covered with water, organisms such as jellyfish consist of up to 99% water and even humans carry around 68% of their weight with this liquid.
-The wet "element" has many interesting properties.
-With experiments, which are usually easy to carry out at home, and video sequences, Dr. Gerhard Heywang, who used to work for Bayer AG in Leverkusen, noticed various phenomena.
-You get answers to the following questions, among others: Can you glue panels with a drop of water that is not drop-shaped at all (!)?
-Why does a thermometer in ground ice show a temperature of about +2°C?
-Why do the windows and mirrors fog up when you shower?
+The "elixir of life" water is an indispensable part of the earth: 70% of the earth's surface is covered with water, organisms such as jellyfish consist of up to 99% water and even humans carry 68% of their weight in this liquid.
+The moist "element" has many interesting properties.
+Using experiments that can usually be easily carried out at home and video sequences, Dr. Gerhard Heywang, who used to work at Bayer AG in Leverkusen, shows various phenomena.
+The answers to the following questions are among others: Can you glue panels together with a drop of water that isn't even drop-shaped (!)?
+Why does a thermometer in ground ice show a temperature of around +2°C?
+Why do windows and mirrors fog up when you shower?

 Duration: 90 minutes